Product successfully added to your shopping cart

 Aubrey de Grey, PhD, Chief Science Officer and co-founder of SENS is the biomedical gerontologist who researched the idea for and founded SENS research foundation.

-Professor Hao Zhu has a PhD in Computational Chemistry and is currently an Associate Professor in the Department of Chemistry at Rutgers University.
+Professor Hua Zhu has a PhD in Biochemistry and is currently an Associate Professor in the Department of Microbiology, Biochemistry and Molecular Genetics, New Jersey Medical School at Rutgers University.